OraOpenSource/apex-nitro/docs/setup.md

-# APEX Setup
+# APEX Application Setup

-APEX Nitro requires one modification to your APEX application.
+APEX Nitro requires one small modification to your APEX application to allow real time

 ### Application Process
 Head to `Shared Components > Application Processes` and create a new application process with the following attributes: